Jakey Hollow Natural Area: Biology

-The Jakey Hollow Natural Area is considered to be a Northern Conifer Forest Natural Community.
+Jakey Hollow Natural Area is considered to be a Northern Conifer Forest Natural Community.
 Approximately half of the natural area is old-growth forest.
 The main tree species in the natural area are second-growth eastern hemlock, a small amount of virgin hemlock, and hardwood trees.
 Additionally, numerous other tree species inhabit the area.
 There are three oak species: chestnut oak, red oak, and white oak.
 Other tree species include American beech, black birch, black cherry, white pine, and white ash.
 The white pine population in the natural area consists of dozens of individuals, some of which more than 100 ft high.

-There is also a layer of herbs and shrubs in the Jakey Hollow Natural Area.
+There is also a layer of herbs and shrubs in Jakey Hollow Natural Area.
 Three species of ferns inhabit the area, as do plants such as Virginia creeper, goldenrod, Indian cucumber, foamflower, skunk cabbage, and others.
 Clubmosses also inhabit the area in the summer.

-A number of bird species inhabit the Jakey Hollow Natural Area.
+A number of bird species inhabit Jakey Hollow Natural Area.
 These include the cedar waxwing, the ovenbird, the barred owl, several species of thrushes and warblers, and others.
 A large population of bluejays also lives in Jakey Hollow.

-A number of invasive species inhabit the Jakey Hollow Natural Area, including garlic mustard.
+A number of invasive species inhabit Jakey Hollow Natural Area, including garlic mustard.
 Large populations of deer also over-browse in the area.
 A pest known as the hemlock wooly adelgid is found there as well.

 History

-The Jakey Hollow Natural Area was originally part of a larger forest that covered the region.
+Jakey Hollow Natural Area was originally part of a larger forest that covered the region.
 The hardwood trees in the natural area are 200 years old.
 Historically, timbering was done in the hollow and former logging grades are still present.

-In the 1950s, Ward Crawford and his brother purchased the land that the Jakey Hollow Natural Area is on and protected it.
+In the 1950s, Ward Crawford and his brother purchased the land that Jakey Hollow Natural Area is on and protected it.
 The Pennsylvania Department of Conservation and Natural Resources purchased the land from Ward Crawford in 1990.
 It remains a protected area.
 In the 1990s, the natural area was part of the Wyoming State Forest.

 Recreation

-Hunting is permitted in the Jakey Hollow Natural Area.
+Hunting is permitted in Jakey Hollow Natural Area.
 The trail system of the natural area is not formal or well-established.
 However, there is an unblazed trail known as the Ward Crawford Trail.
 This trail starts at the parking lot for the natural area and climbs down into Jakey Hollow, where it crosses the stream at the bottom of the hollow and climbs up the other side, reaching a field.
 There are also footpaths that run parallel to the stream.
 The paths in the natural area were created by previous visitors.

 The Ward Crawford Trail is 1 mi long and takes one hour to complete.
 The elevation change is 100 ft.
 Jeff Mitchell describes the trail as easy in his book Hiking the Endless Mountains: Exploring the Wilderness of Northeastern Pennsylvania.